 - Request the subjects, and check if the atoms match.

-- Verify the signatures of the Resources or Mutations
+- Verify the signatures of the Resources or Commits

 When one of these steps is taken, we say that the Graph is Verified.